12 Nov How To Structure A Bulking Diet

 When you’re bulking, the volume of calories you’re taking in are generally pretty significant, as such, your macros will vary quite a lot from that when you’re cutting.

 When cutting, you’ll generally from a bodybuilding perspective want to ensure that you’re getting sufficient protein and then keeping carbs sufficiently high so you have available energy.
+Our friends at biohackers lab have created a tool to help you determine your net carbs with ease.
 Our body uses carbs as its primary energy source, so we’ll usually keep this higher and reduce fats which have more calories/gram to control the deficit.

 We’ll start with protein.
 If you have a goal weight in mind, we’ll take that goal weight and make your protein intake as 1g per lb of body weight if you’re a natural athlete (in this case we’ll assume so).
 So if you’re looking to get up to 200lbs, take 200g protein as your benchmark.